santhoshtr/link-suggestion/ARCHITECTURE.md

 # Link Suggestion System

-This document outlines the architecture of the link suggestion system.
+This document outlines the architecture of the link suggestion system implemented in this project.

 ## Introduction